benders5e/benders5e/airbender.md

 #### Air Blade
 *Cost: 3 chi*
 You channel your inner chi to create a streamlined, slicing current of air.
 On a hit, the attack deals an additional bending die of slashing damage on top of your usual bending damage.
-If you have your staff in hand while making this attack, you use its narrow profile to assist you, gaining advantage on the attack.
+If you have your staff in hand while making this attack, you can use its narrow profile to assist you, gaining advantage on the attack.

 #### Air Bomb
 *Cost: 3 chi*